ojitha/ojitha.github.io/_posts/2025-09-12-LlamaIndexScienceCommunityChat.md

     </div>
     <div class="text-column">
 <p>
- LlamaIndex is a comprehensive data framework designed to connect large language models with private data sources through Retrieval-Augmented Generation (RAG) architecture.
+ LlamaIndex is a comprehensive data orchestration framework designed to connect large language models with private data sources through Retrieval-Augmented Generation (RAG) architecture.
 The framework operates through two main stages: indexing, where vector embeddings are created from documents, and querying, where relevant information is retrieved and synthesized.
 LlamaIndex supports multiple chat engines including condense question, context, and condense-plus-context modes for enhanced conversational AI applications.
 Quality evaluation is crucial for RAG performance, utilizing metrics like Mean Reciprocal Rank (MRR) and Hit Rate to assess retrieval accuracy.
 The framework includes faithfulness and relevance evaluators to measure response quality, making it essential for building reliable AI applications that require domain-specific knowledge integration with seamless LLM integration capabilities.
 </p>
     </div>
 </div>